 - Cognitive behavioural therapy, interpersonal therapy or behavioural couples therapy may be appropriate.

-- Psychosocial education is beneficial.
+- Psychosocial education may be beneficial but evidence is weak.
 Various methods are available, including teaching coping strategies and managing communication difficulties.
 Psychosocial interventions are particularly important for paediatric and adolescent patients, to provide families with an understanding of symptoms, course and treatment.

 Treatment of rapid cycling